RG9-1485

 Problem Pads

-There seem to be several sources of compatible components for these printers.
-Unfortunately the principle supplier in the UK was shipping parts that look OK at first glance but proved defective in practice.
+There are several possible sources of components for these printers.
+Unfortunately the principal distributor in the UK was shipping compatible parts that look OK at first glance but proved defective in practice.

 One reason for writing this problem up is that it illustrates some general problems about compatible parts - or indeed any part when it doesn't work properly.